helmut-hoffer-von-ankershoffen/oe-python-template/TEMPLATE.md

 3. Goto https://sonarcloud.io/projects/create and select the repo
 4. Select Previous Code when prompted
 5. Configure by going to https://sonarcloud.io/project/configuration?id={{ sonarqube_key }} and clicking on "With GitHub Actions".
 Copy the value of `SONAR_TOKEN` into your clipboard.
-6. Goto {{ github_repository_url_https }}/settings/secrets/actions/new and create a new repository secret called `SONAR_TOKEN`, pasting the token from your clipboard as value
+6. Goto {{ github_repository_url_https }}/settings/secrets/actions/new and create a new repository secret called `SONAR_TOKEN`, pasting the token from your clipboard as the value
 7. Goto https://sonarcloud.io/project/settings?id={{ sonarqube_key }} and select "Quality Gate" in the left menu.
 Select "Sonar way" as default quality gate.
 8. Re-run the `CI / test` GitHub job in case you tried before and it failed as SonarQube was not yet wired up